THE STORY AND THE CHARACTERS

 WHERE’S YOUR MONEY GOING?

-We plan to premiere the film in April 2017 in Sacramento before submitting to other festivals.
+We are premiering the film at 7 p.m. on Friday, May 19 at the Guild Theater in Sacramento.
+You can purchase tickets here.
 Our goal is attract interest and develop this into a TV or web series.

 READY TO CONTRIBUTE?